 I am telling all this in some detail to encourage greater awareness of the many aspects of infant surgery, and not only as I experienced it.
 With countless parents I want PS to have a much higher profile among medical personnel (notably GPs and pediatricians), and among new parents and their supporting family circle.
 I want there to be no more pediatric surgeons who brush off “cosmetic considerations” as irrelevant to infant (or any other) surgery.

 I also want every parent of a PSer to be able to do much more today to help their child to understand, embrace and be able to talk about their story, especially if their growing child struggles to understand and “own” their scar and its genesis.

 This photo from a German medical website is very special to me.
 The father on the left has almost a clone of my scar, and his son has had a laparoscopic PS operation.

-In the past wound vulnerable to rupturing were closed with sturdy threads taken through the skin and underlying muscle, which were then drawn tight, tied, and then left to saw through the tender skin for 10 or more days, leaving large and elongated pockmark scars.
-This was done as a precaution especially when the baby’s condition was weak, to save time (just as critical when it was not considered safe to fully anesthetise the baby, as when the infant was conscious and suffering throughout the surgery.
+In the past even infant wounds vulnerable to rupturing were closed with sturdy threads taken through the skin and underlying muscle, which were then drawn tight, tied, and then left to cut through the baby’s tender young skin for 10 or more days, leaving large and elongated pockmark scars.
+This was done as a precaution, especially when the baby’s condition was weak.
+It would save time, which was just as critical as avoiding rupture when it was not safe to fully anesthetise the baby, and when the infant was conscious and suffering throughout the surgery.

 Wound rupture is less common today, and retention stitches in a baby are almost always buried in the wound.
 Stitches closing the skin are usually cleverly buried and leave no visible scars.